A new Job

 I bang my head gently on my steering wheel in frustration.
 Up ahead is the massive Astor stadium; home to the Dalton football team.
 One of the best sports teams in the country and my new employers.

 It's my first day of work, doing a job I am very unqualified for.
-I was to start as their assistant branding manager.
-My job was to help them get endorsements and keep their image as clean as possible.
+I am to start as their assistant branding manager.
+My job is to help them get endorsements and keep their image as clean as possible.
 The only certification I have is a marketing degree from the University of Essex and my only work experience is two different waitressing jobs.

 I tried repeatedly to tell my mother I wasn't qualified enough for this job.
 "The person I'm working under has over fifteen years in the field.
 She graduated from Oxford and is going to fire me my first day there."